-For Hazard Trees, Storm-Damaged Trees, and Dead Tree Removal, see Section 6.8.6..
+6.8.5.1.
+For Hazard Trees, Storm-Damaged Trees, and Dead Tree Removal, see other Sections of this Ordinance.

+6.8.7.
 The following provisions shall apply only within the Shoreland District.

-6.8.5.1.
-Except to remove safety hazards, within a strip of land extending one-hundred (100) feet, horizontal distance, inland from the normal high-water line of a great pond, and seventy-five (75) feet, horizontal distance, from any other water body, tributary stream, or the upland edge of a wetland, a buffer strip of vegetation shall be preserved as follows:
+6.8.7.1.
+Except to remove safety hazards, within a strip of land extending one-hundred (100) feet, horizontal distance, inland from the normal high-water line of a great pond, and seventy-five (75) feet, horizontal distance, from any other Water Body, tributary stream, or the upland edge of a wetland, a buffer strip of vegetation shall be preserved as follows:

-6.8.5.1.1.
+6.8.7.1.1.
 There shall be no cleared opening greater than 250 square feet in the forest canopy as measured from the outer limits of the tree crown.
-However, a single\footpath not to exceed six (6) feet in width as measured between tree trunks is permitted provided that a cleared line of sight to the water through the buffer strip is not created.
+However, a single_footpath not to exceed six (6) feet in width as measured between tree trunks is permitted provided that a cleared line of sight to the water through the buffer strip is not created.
 Adjacent to a great pond, or stream flowing to a great pond, the width of the foot path shall be limited to six (6) feet.

-6.8.5.1.2.
+6.8.7.1.2.
 Selective cutting of trees within the buffer strip is allowed provided that a well-distributed stand of trees and other natural vegetation is maintained.
 For the purposes of Section 6.8.5.1.2. a "well-distributed stand of trees" adjacent to a great pond classified GPA or a river or stream flowing to a great pond classified GPA, shall be defined as maintaining a rating score of 24 or more in each 25-foot by 50-foot rectangular (1250 square feet) area as determined by the following rating system.